appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/ftp-upload.md

 :::caution

-Please note that in order to send a file to an **FTP server**, the file must have been generated within the pipeline.
-This means that you need to use this step after the step where the desired file is produced.
-Otherwise, the **FTP Upload** step will **fail** to find the file and will result in an error.
+Note that to send a file to an **FTP server**, the file must be generated within the pipeline.
+Therefore, deploy this step only after the file production step.
+Failing to do so means the **FTP Upload** step cannot find the file, resulting in an error.

 :::